Lewis Elton: Career

 In 1994 he was appointed Professor of Higher Education at University College London, where he founded the Higher Education Research and Development Unit (now the Centre for the Advancement of Learning and Teaching).
 He became an honorary professor there in 2003.
 He was appointed Visiting Professor of Higher Education at Manchester University in August 2005.

 He was a Fellow of the American Institute of Physics and a Fellow of the Society for Research into Higher Education.
 He was awarded a Lifetime Achievement award at the 2005 Times Higher Awards, at which Baroness Kennedy said "there is a polymath quality to this man that points to someone interested in educating the whole person."

 Lewis Elton Gallery, University of Surrey

 In 1963 at the Surrey University Battersea campus, Elton started a project to show original artworks in the Physics Department.
 When the University Gallery at Guildford was relocated in 1997, the gallery was dedicated to Elton and was named the Lewis Elton Gallery.
 The gallery hosts regular exhibitions of paintings, photographs and sculpture.

 Lewis and Mary Elton Art Collection

 The donation of a collection of paintings and objets d'art was made to University of Surrey including works by Picasso, Chagall, Klee and Cocteau.
 The gift was marked by an exhibition at The Lightbox gallery, Woking, in January 2012.

 Personal life and death

-His younger brother was the historian Geoffrey Elton.
-Lewis married Mary Foster, whom he met at University and one of their four children is the comedian and author Ben Elton.
+His older brother was the historian Geoffrey Elton.
+Lewis married Mary Foster, whom he met at university and one of their four children is the comedian and author Ben Elton.
 Lewis died in September 2018, aged 95.